sunxiaoning/mygaops/README.md

 ## Quick Start

 ### 1. Setting Up a MySQL Galera Cluster
+>__Note:__
+>1.
+Galera-4 and MySQL-WSREP 8.0 are required; Galera-3 and MySQL-WSREP 5.7 are not recommended and have not been tested.
+>2.
+If you specify a custom version of Galera-4 and MySQL WSREP 8.0, you must ensure that the same version is installed on all cluster nodes.
 #### 1.1 Initial Node Setup
 ```bash
 # 1. Set bootstrap mode